Adem-Tozlu/Project-Sweet-Spot-V4/README.md

 # The Sweet Spot V4

-# Project – The Sweet Spot V4-component solution
+# Project – The Sweet Spot V4 component solution

 This is a solution to a challenge at the DCI (Digital Career Institute).
 The challenges help you improve your programming skills by creating realistic projects.